 Military programs are governed by federal law, Department of Defense policy and additional policies specific to the branches of service.
 Below are excerpts from federal law that govern the civil rights and education of military family members with special needs.

-Title 10, United States Code (USC) §1781c, "Office of Community Support for Military Families With Special Needs," Jan.
-7, 2011 This legislation established the Office of Community Support for Military Families With Special Needs to enhance and improve DoD support for military families with special medical or educational needs through the development of appropriate policies, dissemination of appropriate information and more.
+Title 10, United States Code (USC) §1781c, "Office of Special Needs," Jan.
+7, 2011 This legislation established the Office of Special Needs to enhance and improve DoD support for military families with special medical or educational needs through the development of appropriate policies, dissemination of appropriate information and more.
 See the Standardizing the Exceptional Family Member Program Fact Sheet to learn more.

 Title 29, USC, Chapter 16, "Vocational Rehabilitation and Other Rehabilitation," Jan.
 7, 2011 This legislation ensures that the federal government plays a leadership role in promoting the employment of individuals with disabilities, especially individuals with significant disabilities, and in assisting states and providers of services in fulfilling the aspirations of such individuals with disabilities for meaningful and gainful employment and independent living.
 See the Vocational Rehabilitation and Other Rehabilitation Fact Sheet to learn more.